pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

     - The plan is to break these down into simpler steps

-  - While I rewrite this, here are some places to get started
+  - While I rewrite this, here are some places to get you started

 ### Fetch API